 - Gets financial resources

-- Decision-maker for progress and phases of project
+- Decision-maker for progress and phases of the project

-- Makes sure that risks and changes are managed
+- Ensures that risks and changes are managed

-- Helps to ensure control and review processes
+- Helps to ensure control and review of processes

 - Evaluates status and progress